azizka/speciesgeocodeR/Readme.md

 * Species richness maps
 * Range size calculations

 Short instructions are given below, see the [wiki pages](https://github.com/azizka/speciesgeocodeR/wiki) for more information and detailed tutorials.
-For comments, questions and bug reports, please use [speciesgeocodeRatgooglegroups](speciesgeocodeR@googlegroups)
+For comments, questions and bug reports, please use [speciesgeocodeRatgooglegroups](speciesgeocodeR@googlegroups).

 #Automated cleaning of geographic coordinates
 Biological collection data from public databases are prone to various common geographic errors resulting from erroneous data entry or imprecise geo-referencing.
 The `CleanCoordinates` function of speciesgeocodeR can automatically flag some of the most common problems, if supplied with a data.frame with lat/lon coordinates and optionally species and country information.